open/close all folders

 "Blood magic, where do you NOT see blood magic?
 My people cannot sneeze without you accusing us of corruption!"The First Enchanter of the Kirkwall Circle of Magi.

 - Ambiguously Bi: Orsino will say the line seen in Dirty Old Man below regardless of whether Hawke is male or female.

 - Ambiguously Evil: Orsino was clearly involved in some pretty shady stuff, like working with Quentin, harboring blood mages, and being one himself.
 However, his motives as well as his exact actions are left so ambiguous that it's hard to really put a label on him.

 - The Archmage: One of the youngest First Enchanters in the history of the Kirkwall Circle.

-- Blood Magic: He resorts to it in the endgame after the casualties pile too high for him to bear.
+- Blood Magic: He spends much of the game frustrated that Meredith is convinced most of his people practice this.
+He resorts to it in the endgame after the casualties pile too high for him to bear.